 - Advertising and Promotional Materials

 The amount required will vary based on the decisions made through the process.
 The typical startup costs associated with starting a used car dealership ranges from $100,000 to seven figures or more.

 If you want to do more detailed research into the startup costs associated with a used car dealership, there are many resources available on the Internet.
 ProfitableVenture estimates it will cost between $250,000 to $950,000.
 Meanwhile, CPAPracticeAdvisor estimates the startup costs of a used car dealership will fall between $100,000 to $200,000.

-If planning one million dollars for a startup budget seems expensive, don’t consider a new car dealership.
+If planning $1 million dollars for a startup budget seems expensive, don't consider a new car dealership.
 According to a study by the National Automobile Dealers Association, the startup costs associated with a new car dealership average about $11 million.

 How Much Revenue Can a Used Car Dealership Generate?

 There are many potential factors that will affect your overall revenue as a used car dealership.
-There are also several options to consider if you want to look for additional sources of revenue possibilities as a used dealership.
+There are also several options to consider if you want to look for additional sources of revenue as a used dealership.
 However, this guide will focus on the primary way a used dealership makes money: selling cars.

 There are a lot of different statistical averages to consider when projecting your possible revenue as a used car dealer.
 Autoweek recently calculated the average sale price of a used car to be right around $33,000.
 According to the National Automobile Dealers Association (NADA), the average gross profit for a used car is about $2,337.

 The question becomes, how many used vehicles will you be able to sell per month?
 This is where experts offer you monthly revenue projections based on assumptions, such as the number of walk-in visitors and your close percentage.
 This is not how an effective projection works; it shouldn't be a guestimate based on assumptions.